JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

     +++Summarize this document.
 Highlight the top three points made.+++

 1. Review the generated summary, and select **Insert** if you want to include the summary in your document.
+You can also highlight any portion of the text, then copy and paste it into your document.

 > [!IMPORTANT]
 > The text Copilot generates is inserted at your cursor's location in the document.
 Make sure you have navigated to the end of the document before you select to insert the content.